AntonPecherkin/SmoothLuggage/README.md

 # SmoothLuggage

-The system for scan and tracking your luggage, improving user experience.
+A system for scanning and tracking your luggage, improving the user experience.